Having sculpture around the garden is very important to us, and we are always adding

 In front of the bee bole, are two wire guinea fowl, made by Helen Godfrey.

-To complete the folly installation, we have installed a fruit bat sculpture by Teresa
+Close to the folly, we have installed a fruit bat sculpture by Teresa Martin.

 New for 2017, behind our donkey are these brilliant stainless steel dandelions made